-Inside: The reasons why a cleaning schedule just doesn’t work for our home and what we do instead.
+Inside: The reasons why a cleaning schedule doesn’t work for every home and what to do to still keep a tidy home instead.

 Not long ago I was the one searching for cleaning schedules to help keep my home tidy.
 I tried all the things.
 Room-by-room.
 Task-by-task.
 A checklist for monthly, seasonal, and yearly items.
 You name it, I was trying to juggle it.